ADD-ONS / OTHER VASCULAR DISORDERS

 - group II: 180-270 degrees of encasement

-- group III: >270 degrees of encasement (probable adventitial involvement with the need for ICA resection
+- group III: >270 degrees of encasement (probable adventitial involvement necessitating ICA resection

 Functional imaging

-- a major advantage of functional (metabolic) imaging is the ability to examine the entire body – useful for detecting multifocal or metastatic disease
+- a significant advantage of functional (metabolic) imaging is its capability to examine the entire body – useful for detecting multifocal or metastatic disease

 - 123I-metaiodobenzylguanidine (123I-MIBG) scintigraphy